Samsung Galaxy M32 vs Galaxy M31: Which one should you buy?

-Samsung Galaxy M32, the successor to the Galaxy M31 has finally arrived in the Indian market.
+- Samsung Galaxy M32, the successor to the Galaxy M31 has finally arrived in the Indian market.
 The new Galaxy M-series smartphone has been launched at an affordable price of Rs 14,999 for the standard.
 The key highlights of the new Galaxy M32 are- the huge 6,000mAh battery and 90Hz display with FHD+ resolution.
 Compared to the previous iteration, the new Galaxy M-series phone comes with a few yet noticeable upgrades.
 We compare the latest Galaxy M32 phone to its older sibling Galaxy M31 based on its preliminary specifications, and price in India.
-Also Read - Samsung Galaxy M32 brings 90hz display, 6000mAh battery under Rs 15,000 in India

 Samsung Galaxy M32 vs Galaxy M31: Price in India comparison